recombee/keboola-extractor/component_config/component_long_description.md

-# Recombee Extractor for Keboola
+# Recombee Data Source

-The Recombee Extractor fetches recommendations from [Recombee](https://www.recombee.com/) via selected recommendation endpoint and exports the results as structured CSV tables.
+The Recombee Data Source fetches recommendations from [Recombee](https://www.recombee.com/) using a selected recommendation endpoint and exports the results as a structured CSV table.

 ---